sean-yeoh/simple_spark/README.md

 ### Why?

-The official gem was somewhat lacking in functionality, though with the demise of Mandrill it seems SparkPost decided to restart development on it, they have now abandoned that as of 17th May 2016
+The official gem was somewhat lacking in functionality, though with the demise of Mandrill it seems SparkPost decided to restart development on it, they abandoned that as of 17th May 2016

 As we would have to write wrappers around all the functions we would need for our app to use SparkPost anyway, it seemed much easier to write the wrapper as a gem and allow others to use it too.